-Capstone projects are a unique pedagogical experience where small groups of graduate students work with partners from International Geneva to conduct research projects that respond to today’s global challenges.
-Projects are part of the Masters curricula and carry 9 ECTS.
+Capstone Projects are a unique pedagogical experience where small groups of graduate students work with partners from International Geneva to conduct research projects that respond to today’s global challenges.
+Projects are part of the master curricula and carry nine ECTS.

 Our partners come from a diverse range of sectors and include

 governmental, non-governmental, international and non-profit organisations, as well as corporations, associations and foundations.
 Research topics have included trade, economics and finance, global security, conflict and peace building, migration and refugees, environment and sustainability, global health, gender and human rights, business and development and more.

 Capstone partners propose a research challenge, some background and a set of initial research questions.
 Students are invited to apply for projects based on these proposals.
 Projects kick-off in April and are completed by December.
 Outputs comprise a final report plus infographic and/or other communication media.
 Partners provide guidance and direction to the group.
 Academic supervision and coordination is provided by the Graduate Institute.

 Capstone projects are allocated to specialisation tracks and academic supervisors according to the following broad themes although additional themes may also be included (e.g. health, gender, humanitarian action)

 - IOM – Livelihoods in protracted displacement: what really works?

 - Terre des Hommes – Situational analysis of child begging in Senegal, focusing on Talibé children